Writing Agile User Stories With User Flows

 What are User Flows?

-User Flows come in a variety of shapes and sizes but the 2 most popular are Task flow and Wire Flow/UI Flow:
+User Flows come in a variety of shapes and sizes but the two most popular are Task flow and Wire Flow/UI Flow:

 Task Flow